You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 LLC Name Reservation Fee

 Got a great business name in mind?
 Worried someone might take it?
-You might consider filing or a name reservation.
+You might consider filing a name reservation.
 Reserving a business name isn’t required, but it can be a helpful tool if you aren’t yet ready to start your LLC.
-In Oregon, instead of filing for a reservation, you’ll register a business name, then cancel that registration before filing your Articles of Organization.
-Registering a name will cost you $50 for a 120 day hold.
-But if you’re ready to start your business right away, skip this step and go straight to the Articles of Organization, as this will automatically register your name.
+In Oregon, you simply need to file the Application for Name Reservation form and pay a $100 filing fee.
+This will reserve the name for 120 days.

 Articles of Organization Fee